How to Do Payroll in North Dakota

 Workers’ Compensation

 Workers’ compensation insurance ensures you’re covered if any of your employees become hurt or ill as a result of work performed on the job.
-You are required to provide workers’ compensation if you have any employees in North Dakota and/or if you have a business location in North Dakota.
+You are required to provide workers’ compensation if you have any employees in North Dakota or if you have a business location in North Dakota.
 It is solely provided by the North Dakota Workforce Safety & Insurance Office (WSI).
 As a result, you must report all wages to the WSI.
-Premiums are calculated using employment classes and the taxable payroll amount, which is capped at 70% of the state’s annual wage.
+Premiums are calculated using employment classes and the taxable payroll amount, which is capped at 70% of the state’s average annual wage.

 The cost of workers’ compensation insurance is around $1.25 for each $100 payroll you processed.
 For example, a company that processes $500,000 of payroll can expect to pay around $6,250 in insurance.
+Even if you have no employees or a very low payroll, your company may be subject to a $250 minimum premium.

 Minimum Wage & Tips